Cookie Run: Kingdom: Captain Caviar Build – Toppings & Beascuits

 Where Captain Caviar performs best

 Captain Caviar is strongest in content where burst damage and target cleanup matter.
-He works well in World Exploration and Dark Mode because his torpedoes can remove low-HP threats quickly while also tagging nearby enemies with splash damage.
-The DEF reduction adds value for the rest of your team, so even when he does not score the final blow himself, he often sets one up.
+He works well in World Exploration and Dark Mode because his torpedoes remove low-HP threats quickly while tagging nearby enemies with splash.
+The DEF reduction helps the rest of your team, so even when he does not land the final blow, he sets one up.

-He also fits teams that already have strong follow-up damage.
-Because Black Shark Torpedo seeks low-HP enemies and prioritizes Cookies, he pairs naturally with lineups that soften the enemy team first and then want a fast finisher.
-Supports or healers that help your team survive debuffs can also make better use of his 20% Debuff Resist buff.
+He fits teams that already have strong follow-up damage.
+Because Black Shark Torpedo seeks low-HP enemies and prioritizes Cookies, he pairs naturally with lineups that soften the enemy first and then want a fast finisher.
+Supports or healers that keep your team alive through debuffs also make better use of his Debuff Resist buff.

 Advertisement